Usual, Customary, Reasonable Charges Expert Witness

 Determining UCR

 In personal injury, malpractice and sometimes in billing fraud cases, Usual, Customary, Reasonable charges are important.
-The UCR methodology is a strategy to establish the value of medical care.
 When there is a collateral source rule, medical charges are generally admissible when insurance payments are not.
-UCR charges analysis may help establish the value of care for an injured plaintiff.
+UCR charges analysis can help establish the value of care for an injured plaintiff.
 The plaintiff may lack health insurance.
 Or, the healthcare providers may not file claims with the plaintiff’s health plan.
 In these circumstances, coding medical claims to standardize them may be useful.

 According to the Healthcare Financial Management Association, the definition of the charged amount is, “The dollar amount a provider sets for services rendered before negotiating any discounts.
 The charge can be different from the amount paid.
 A common mistake is to assume that medical care should be based on what Medicare pays.
 Medicare only pays its rates for the care of those that it insures.